 Add To Favorites

 What feels better than lending a hand to a good friend?
-Share your great ideas as you work with a partner to design a fun card game that is all about caring.
+Students share great ideas as they work with a partner to design a fun card game that is all about caring.

-Read and discuss stories in which characters show kindness, caring, and sharing.
-Talk about caring things people do every day.
-With your class, brainstorm a list of words or actions that represent kind, caring acts, such as share, hug, help, and listen.
-Work with a partner to decide which caring words or actions to use in your game.
-List your choices with Crayola Erasable Colored Pencils.
+Students read and discuss stories in which characters show kindness, caring, and sharing.
+Conduct a class discussion about caring things people do every day.
+Brainstorm a list of words or actions that represent kind, caring acts, such as share, hug, help, and listen.
+Students work with partners to decide which caring words or actions to use in their game.
+List the choices with Crayola Erasable Colored Pencils.

 Draw and color pairs of cards.
 One card in each pair illustrates a person stating a problem, such as being afraid of a new situation.
 The matching card illustrates a caring response, such as, "I’ll hold your hand."
 Erase to create facial features, clothing details, and textured backgrounds.

 Design a Caring Cards Box.
 With markers, create patterns, designs, and lettering on paper.
-Cut your paper to fit a tissue box.
-Use Crayola School Glue to attach your decorated paper to the box.
+Cut the paper to fit a tissue box.
+Use Crayola School Glue to attach the decorated paper to the box.
 Air-dry the glue.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step